suitenumerique/hackdays2025/submissions/matrix-preview/README.md

 (Add screenshots (image, gif or video) and presentation deck to `/assets`)

 ## Key Achievements
-Display the secure URL previews securely in Element X Android messages (Matrix client for Android).
+Securely display URL previews within messages in Element X, the Matrix client for Android.

 ## Challenges Overcome
 Our team faced several technical challenges during this project: